Last updated on July 10th, 2021 at 03:12 pm

 The Boston Review was founded in 1975 as New Boston Review by Juan Alonso, Richard Burgin, and Anita Silvey.
 According to their about page, “Boston Review is a political and literary forum—a public space for discussion of ideas and culture.
 Independent and nonprofit, animated by hope and committed to equality, we believe in the power of collective reasoning and imagination to create a more just world.”
 You can view their masthead here.
 The Boston Review has also won several awards.

 Funded by / Ownership

-The magazine is published by Boston Critic, Inc., a nonprofit organization.
-The Boston Review is funded through membership fees, sale of products and donations.
+Boston Critic, Inc., a nonprofit organization publishes the magazine.
+The Boston Review is funded through membership fees, the sale of products, and donations.

 Analysis / Bias

-In review, the Boston Review reports news and opinions with the use of moderately loaded words such as this: The Global Calculus of Climate Disaster.
-Although ultimately opinion based with a quote such as this: “Global capitalism is no longer simply characterized by uneven and combined development, it is characterized by uneven and combined disaster”, it is well sourced to credible information.
-In another article there is negative connotations directed at President Trump and his policies: Trump’s Sleight of Hand Will Bring Ruin to American Workers.
+In review, the Boston Review reports news and opinions using moderately loaded words such as this: The Global Calculus of Climate Disaster.
+Although ultimately opinion-based with a quote such as this: “Global capitalism is no longer simply characterized by uneven and combined development, it is characterized by uneven and combined disaster,” it is well sourced to credible information.
+Another article has negative connotations directed at former President Trump and his policies: Trump’s Sleight of Hand Will Bring Ruin to American Workers.
 Again, this article is also properly sourced.
 Politically, the Boston Review is pro-Environment and presents socially liberal views.

 - None in the Last 5 years

 Overall, we rate Boston Review Left Biased based on editorial positions that lean strongly left and High for factual reporting due to proper sourcing.
 (D. Van Zandt 12/9/2018) Updated (7/10/2021)